Federal Satisfactory Academic Progress Policy (SAP)

 - If extenuating circumstances exist, the student may file an appeal, and if the appeal is granted, may have federal funding reinstated.

-PA State Grant Academic Progress for Undergraduate Students
+PA State Grant - Academic Progress for Undergraduates

 A review of a student's academic progress for the PA State Grant will be made once a year after the spring semester.
 To be eligible for subsequent state grant awards, a student who was enrolled full-time (12+ credits per term) must earn at least 24 new credits each year.
 Students who were enrolled part-time (6 to 11 credits per term) must earn 12 new credits each year.

 Students can earn credits in the summer, after the Fall and Spring semesters, to meet the credit requirement needed for the next academic year.
 When you have successfully completed coursework that resolves your credit deficiency, please notify the Financial Aid Office.
-You may complete and return the SAP Deficiency Form or email email@example.com.
+You may complete and return the Academic Progress Form or email email@example.com.

 Please review the following examples: